my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 video starts from 4:00

 -   Entering: left lane, indicating left and exit onto a slip road;
--   After you are on the slip road, <span style='color:chartreuse'>cancel left signal!</span> B/c if you leave the signal on, people would think you are turning into Sainsibury's.
+-   After you are on the slip road, <span style='color:#32CD32'>cancel left signal!</span> B/c if you leave the signal on, people would think you are turning into Sainsibury's.

 **From A4142 to Ring Road A423 towards Newbury and Swindon**, 1 o'clock, going through the roundabout